-The French higher education system of academics relies on the LMD system: the Licence (Bachelor/Undergraduate), Master (Master/Postgraduate), and Doctorat (Doctorate).
+The French higher education system relies on the LMD system: the Licence (Bachelor/Undergraduate), Master (Master/Postgraduate), and Doctorat (Doctorate).
 Sorbonne Abu Dhabi offers various undergraduate and postgraduate degrees.

 The Bachelor is a three year programme (L1, L2, L3).
 Non-French speaking students have to add an additional year of intensive French classes to obtain a University Diploma (DU), which is mandatory to enrol on a bachelor programme.